dair-iitd/NS-KGC-AUG/RNNLogic/README.md

-# Augmentations on RNNLogic
+# Augmentations on RNNLogic+

 In this folder, we provide the baseline code and rule sets for our experiments with RNNLogic+.
+The `data` folder containing the rulesets, datasets and RotatE checkpoints used in our experiments can be downloaded from Google Drive: [Link](https://drive.google.com/file/d/11IyXV0lpWi8z_jVPaxNsAdGX_2FkdTGd/view?usp=share_link).
 The original and augmented rule sets can be found in the respective dataset directories inside the `data` folder.

 Most of the code is taken from the code repository of the following paper:
 Meng Qu, Junkun Chen, Louis-Pascal Xhonneux, Yoshua Bengio, Jian Tang, "RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs", ICLR 2021.